KevinWyss/project_KW/README.md

    In this step the new x- and y-coordinates (with the intersection points) were set into a new list, which then gets adapted to the water-level (h).
 The points higher than h get set on the water-level, which results in a thinned profile.

-   3.4) Calculation of the area (A)
+   3.4) Calculation of the area (A) with integration

    The area (A) to be calculated is the area between the water-level (h) and the profile curve.
-This integration calculation happens for the area between each profile point like this:
+This calculation happens for the area between each profile point like this:

     A [m^2] = 0.5 * (x2 - x1) * (WD1 + WD2)